Upstate South Carolina: Economy

 The majority of business and commerce in the Upstate takes place in Greenville County.
 Greenville has the largest concentration of businesses and financial institutions in its downtown area.
 In fact, the Greenville-Spartanburg-Anderson MSA was ranked seventh in the nation by site consultants considering the top markets for economic development.
 Many financial institutions have regional offices located in downtown Greenville.
 These include Bank of America and the now-defunct Wachovia.
 Other major industries of commerce in the Upstate include the auto industry, which is concentrated mainly along the corridor between Greenville and Spartanburg around the BMW manufacturing facility in Greer.

 The other major industry in the Upstate is the healthcare and pharmaceuticals.
 Greenville Hospital System and Bon Secours St. Francis Health System are the area's largest in the healthcare sector, while the pharmaceutical corporation of Bausch & Lomb has set up regional operations alongside smaller recently developed local companies such as IRIX Manufacturing and Pharmaceutical Associates.
-The Upstate is also home to a large number of private-sector and university-based research including R&D facilities for Michelin, Fuji, and General Electric and research centers to support the automotive, life sciences, plastics, and photonics industries.
+The Upstate is also home to a large amount of private-sector and university-based research activity, including R&D facilities for Michelin, Fuji, and GE Vernova and research centers to support the automotive, life sciences, plastics, and photonics industries.
 Clemson University, BMW, IBM, Microsoft, and Michelin have combined their resources to create Clemson University International Center for Automotive Research, a research park that specializes in the development of automotive technology.